I stopped keeping this site up-to-date many years ago, so if you've ended up here I'm afraid there's nothing much of interest to see any more.

 Saturday brings a long trip to fellow strugglers Dorchester , stoopidly still kicking off at 3pm despite the England game being on at the same time.
 This really is the last chance, but to be honest even if we do win it's unlikely we can get safe.
 Still, positive vibes and all that.

 I could have copied one of many news items from this awful season here and it probably would have been reasonably accurate.

 We played pretty well, fought back from a goal down to lead 2-1 (goals from new bloke and new bloke), but still managed to lose via a late-ish penalty and a last minute winner after we'd missed a sitter.

 That makes it a wonderful 10 points from the last 18 games.
 We can still stay up, especially as we've got a relatively easy run in but I reckon we'll need at least 17 points from those last 10 games.
 Trouble is we've been saying similar things for weeks and the equation just gets harder and harder.

 Take the opportunity to do something fun this weekend - thankfully we've got no game on Saturday.
 Unfortunately it's more stress next Tuesday when Weymouth visit The Grove.

 Yeltz 0 King's Lynn 4

-Plenty of changes both on and off the field, but getting stuffed in a game we really had to win takes us back to the , seven points off safety and to be honest looking all but relegated.
+Plenty of changes both on and off the field, but getting stuffed in a game we really had to win takes us back to the bottom , seven points off safety and to be honest looking all but relegated.

 By all accounts we started brightly and should have been ahead before letting in two goals just before half-time.
 Two more KL goals in the second half led to what must be our largest defeat at The Grove for years? - I'll leave that as homework for those of you who want to find that out.